-Installing all ONLYOFFICE Workspace Community components integrated
+Installing and integrating ONLYOFFICE Workspace Community components manually

 Introduction

-The easiest way to install ONLYOFFICE Workspace is to use our Docker script.
+The easiest way to install ONLYOFFICE Workspace Community is to use our Docker script.
 If you prefer to have full control over the installation process, you can install all the components manually.

-ONLYOFFICE Workspace includes the following components: ONLYOFFICE Community Server, ONLYOFFICE Control Panel, ONLYOFFICE Docs and ONLYOFFICE Mail.
+ONLYOFFICE Workspace Community includes the following components: ONLYOFFICE Community Server, ONLYOFFICE Control Panel, ONLYOFFICE Docs and ONLYOFFICE Mail.
 To install all of them and integrate with each other, follow the steps below.

 System requirements